Assessments are made using the following:

 - Process management: Assessing risk and appropriateness, awareness and application of principles and ethical practice, ability to manage the process effectively, provide information effectively, drafting documents to required standards.

-- Facilitation: Skills of engagement, management of high emotion and conflict, facilitating client discussions and negotiation, helping clients to develop options and assisting with impasse.
+- Facilitation: Skills of engagement, management of high emotion and conflict, facilitating client discussions and negotiation both in regard to their children and finances, helping clients to develop options and assisting with impasse.